-Memrise Review – A Close Look at Memrise Pro
+Memrise Review - Is Memrise Pro Worth it?

-Undoubtedly, Memrise has limitations.
+Undoubtedly, the app has limitations.
 However, it is a great resource for beginners that require an introduction to a foreign language.

 Please feel free to watch my Memrise review video below, in which I compare Memrise with a competitor, Pimsleur.